zporky/langs-and-paradigms/02-Types/README.md

 ## Typeless languages

-In assembly you can only deal with buts, bytes, and words.
+In assembly you can only deal with bits, bytes, and words.
 Representing the operations on even the most basic numeric types require tedious manual work.
 Like in the following example where two long numbers are added.